IBM WebSphere Application Server vs Oracle WebLogic Server comparison

 IBM WebSphere Application Server vs. Oracle WebLogic Server

-IBM WebSphere Application Server is ranked 5th in Application Server with 26 reviews while Oracle WebLogic Server is ranked 1st in Application Server with 31 reviews.
+IBM WebSphere Application Server is ranked 5th in Application Server with 26 reviews while Oracle WebLogic Server is ranked 1st in Application Server with 33 reviews.
 IBM WebSphere Application Server is rated 7.8, while Oracle WebLogic Server is rated 8.0.
 The top reviewer of IBM WebSphere Application Server writes "Compatible, stable, and scalable".
-On the other hand, the top reviewer of Oracle WebLogic Server writes "Robust Java EE application server capabilities providing excellent stability and management features, but it comes with a potential downside of high licensing costs and a steeper learning curve".
+On the other hand, the top reviewer of Oracle WebLogic Server writes "Offers efficient load distribution with a scope of high scalability ".
 IBM WebSphere Application Server is most compared with JBoss Enterprise Application Platform, JBoss, Tomcat, IBM BPM and IBM DataPower Gateway, whereas Oracle WebLogic Server is most compared with Tomcat, JBoss, Oracle Application Server, Oracle Fusion Middleware and IIS.
 See our IBM WebSphere Application Server vs. Oracle WebLogic Server report.

 See our list of best Application Server vendors.